Help us remain a vital part of the community...

 Hexham Lantern Parade 2021 Photo Credit Sound Ideas Media

-To bring the parade back to Hexham in 2026, we need to secure funding or sponsorship.
-If you're interested in having a conversation about helping, email Helen Mills, Audience and Sales Manager.
+If you're interested in having a conversation about sponsorship or funding, email Helen Mills, Audience and Sales Manager.

 A look back over the years...